Employment: Full or Part Time and Seasonal

 Newton Center, MA 02459

 If you have an interest in history or horticulture, volunteer positions occasionally arise at Newton Cemetery.
 Opportunities are organized through the Friends of Newton Cemetery and may involve working in the office or on the grounds with cemetery staff.
-Interested volunteers are encouraged to contact the Friends of Newton Cemetery directly at 617-332-0047.
+Interested volunteers are encouraged to complete the volunteer application or contact the Friends of Newton Cemetery directly at 617-332-0047.
 For high school students, the Center for Civic Engagement and Service at Newton North High school lists volunteer opportunities specifically for students interested in volunteering at Newton Cemetery.

 In addition to on-site volunteer opportunities, Newton Cemetery has assisted students and groups on projects related to their studies or interests in history, horticulture, preservation or archives management.
 Projects have included the creation of a hand bound book detailing the mausoleums at Newton Cemetery completed by a local college student studying archives management, and GPS tree tagging done by a local 4H club working with the Newton Cemetery arborist (the 4H’ers learned about trees while helping Newton Cemetery tag many of the tree specimens for the cemetery arboretum database).